-Here, experts from DAS Law explain the circumstances that currently permit an absence, the penalties you can face if you are found not to have complied with the law and also what the Supreme Court ruling means.
+Molly-Ellen Turecek from DAS Law explains the circumstances that permit an absence during term time and the penalties parents can face if they are found not to have complied with the law.

 The only current exceptions where a child can miss school lawfully are when the child is too ill to attend school, or if the parent has had advance consent from the school rendering their absence as “authorised”.